ultravideo/kvazaar/README.md

 ##Contributing to Kvazaar

-###For version control we try to follow these convetions:
+###For version control we try to follow these conventions:

 - Master branch always produces a working bitstream (can be decoded with HM).
 - Commits for new features and major changes/fixes put to a sensibly named feature branch first and later merged to the master branch.